Gellardo/adventOfCode-2025/day10/log.md

 Second try looks a bit like dijkstra... but I don't think it is quite right yet.
 And it runs for far too long on the real input.
+Debugging shows that my estimates explode but nothing reached the definitive step.